Q. What is a deviation and do all deviations need to be investigated?

 Q. Why is human error not an acceptable finding for deviations?

-A. The overuse of human error as a root cause to a deviation represents lost opportunities to reduce future issues by masking the identity of the true root cause.
-Herein is the human error in Human Error.
+A. The overuse of human error as a root cause to a deviation represents lost opportunities to reduce future issues.
+A root cause analysis must identity of the true root cause of the problem and not mask it.
+Sometimes in a rush to get to the root of the problem, the problem lies within the human error inside human error.

-The question that needs to be asked during the initial investigation into a deviation is what caused the employee to make the human error?
-Asking this question early in the investigation leads to better root cause identification and opportunities for continuous improvement.
+There is a bigger root cause corrective action question that needs to be considered.
+The initial investigation should determine what the root causes are that led the employee to make the human error.
+Asking this question early in the root analysis leads to better identification for continuous improvement.
+It can also solidify agreement in the team regarding the cause analysis associated with improvement priorities.

 Q. How much time should I allow for a deviation to be investigated?